iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 This method reduces the required inputs to two materials that are very easy for me to source.
 Large sheets of cardboard can be gathered free from appliance stores, or my preference, bike shops.
 Arborist wood chips are sometimes available free from municipal sites, and some arborists will also drop a load off at your house for free (since it saves them a disposal fee).

+{% gallery %}
+{% gallery_image path: assets/images/how-to-kill-your-grass/cardboard.jpg alt: "Cardboard bike boxes stacked in the back of the car", caption: "I had an insatiable need for bike boxes for a while." %}
+{% gallery_image path: assets/images/how-to-kill-your-grass/wood-chips.jpg alt: "A giant pile of wood chips in the driveway", caption: "One of several loads of wood chips from arborists, all free." %}
+{% endgallery %}

 The simple recipe and the light weight of the materials mean I can cover a lot of area fairly rapidly.
 It's still more work than some of the other methods, but since the areas I'm working on would need mulch eventually anyhow, I come out ahead in the long run by having wood chips already in place to serve as mulch.